learn-co-curriculum/dsc-ordering-and-limiting/README.md

 6                                   Tabby
 ```

-Here, we can see at a glance that there are three tabby cats and
+Here, you can see at a glance that there are three tabby cats and
-one of every other breed — but what if we had a larger database
+one of every other breed — but what if you had a larger database
-where we couldn't just tally up the number of cats *grouped by*
+where you couldn't just tally up the number of cats *grouped by*
 breed?
 That's where — you guessed it! — `GROUP BY` comes in handy.

 ``` sql